platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/blackfire.md

 description: A full access to Blackfire is bundled with your PHP and Python {{< vendor/name >}} projects.
 ---

-A full access to [Blackfire](https://www.blackfire.io/) is bundled with all your PHP and Python {{< vendor/name >}} projects.
+Full access to [Blackfire](https://www.blackfire.io/) is bundled with all your PHP and Python {{< vendor/name >}} projects.

 Blackfire is the **official {{< vendor/name >}} observability service** that helps you